drdn/slides/PITCHME.md

 Slides @ https://go.umd.edu/181015-dcc
 @snap

-Note: *Question to the group*: Has anyone ever gone down the Rabbit Hole on Wikipedia?
-Clicking link after link until you windup far from where you started?

-You can use the works cited and reference pages of things you read to lead you directly to other relevant resources.
+Note: You can use the works cited and reference pages of things you read to lead you directly to other relevant resources.
 References are for more than fulfilling a submission requirement or complying with academic integrity standards.

 ---